A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Introduction

 \eeq where $\i=\sqrt{-1}$.

-The embedding (\ref{faddeev-embed}) has some striking properties.
-Firstly, as proposed in \cite{Fad99}, one can use the Weyl-type relations (\ref{weyl-rels}) to define a modular double of $U_q(\mathfrak{sl}_2)$ compatible with the regime $|q|=1$.
-Next, the image of the quasi $R$-matrix under this embedding admits a remarkable factorization into the product of four quantum dilogarithms: \beq \eeq These properties have been exploited in \cite{PT99}, \cite{PT01}, \cite{BT03} to define and study a new continuous braided monoidal category of `principal series' representations of $U_q(\mathfrak{sl}_2)$.
+The embedding~\eqref{faddeev-embed} has some striking properties.
+First, as proposed in~\cite{Fad99}, one can use the Weyl-type relations~\eqref{weyl-rels} to define a modular double of $U_q(\sl_2)$ compatible with the regime $|q|=1$.
+Second, the image of the quasi $R$-matrix under this embedding admits a remarkable factorization into the product of four quantum dilogarithms: \beq \eeq These properties have been exploited in~\cite{PT99,PT01,BT03} to define and study a new category of $U_q(\sl_2)$-modules, the so-called \emph{positive representations}, which is closed under taking tensor products in the sense of a direct integral.

-On the other hand, factorizations of the $U_q(\mathfrak{sl}_2)$ $R$-matrix of the form (\ref{fad-R-fact}) have also appeared in quantum Teichmuller theory.
-In \cite{Kas01}, the action of the $R$-matrix is identified, up to a simple permutation, with an element of the mapping class group of the twice punctured disc.
+On the other hand, factorizations of the $U_q(\sl_2)$ quasi $R$-matrix of the form~\eqref{fad-R-fact} have also appeared in quantum Teichmuller theory.
+In~\cite{Kas01}, the action of the $R$-matrix is identified, up to a permutation, with an element of the mapping class group of the twice punctured disc.
 The mapping class group element in question corresponds to the half-Dehn twist rotating one puncture about the other.
-After triangulating the punctured disc, this transformation can be decomposed into a sequence of four flips of the triangulation, as shown in Figure \ref{fig-Dehn}.
-One is thus led to interpret each dilogarithm in the factorization (\ref{fad-R-fact}) as corresponding to a flip of a triangulation.
+Having chosen certain triangulation of the twice punctured disc, this transformation can be decomposed into a sequence of four flips of the triangulation, as shown in Figure~\ref{fig-Dehn}.
+One is thus led to interpret each dilogarithm in the factorization~\eqref{fad-R-fact} as corresponding to a flip of a triangulation.
 In~\cite{HI14}, this observation was used to re-derive Kashaev's knot invariant.

+In this paper, we explain how to generalize Faddeev's embedding~\eqref{faddeev-embed} to the case of the quantum group $U_q(\sl_{n+1})$ using the language of quantum cluster algebras.
+These quantum cluster algebras come in two types, often referred to as quantum $\Ac$- and $\Xc$-cluster algebras, whose precise definition we recall in Section~\ref{sect-cluster}.
+Roughly speaking, the cluster $\Ac$-coordinates are generalizations of the minimal collections of minors introduced by Fomin and Zelevinsky to test total positivity of an $n\times n$ matrix, while the cluster $\Xc$-coordinates are generalizations of the factorization parameters used to parameterize the locus of totally positive matrices.